 Finalising a settlement

-A. If no court case has been started, an application for consent orders to the court can be made, with an attached signed memorandum of the consent provisions, being with either children, property or both.
+A. If no court case has been started, an application for consent orders to the court can be made, with an attached signed memorandum of the agreed Orders, for either children, property or both.
 This will result in an order of the court in the terms of the agreement reached.

-B. In financial matters, the spouses can make a binding financial agreement (“BFA”), which is a formal document (like a deed) signed by the spouses and certified by their solicitors.
+B. In financial matters, the spouses can make a binding financial agreement (BFA), which is a formal document (like a deed) signed by the spouses and certified by their solicitors.
 The BFA must comply with certain formalities and disclosure rules.
 A BFA cannot deal with parenting issues or child support.
-There is no court involvement in a BFA being made.
+There is no court involvement in a BFA.